What’s the difference between a face mask and a face covering?

 How well do face masks and face coverings work?

 You may be surprised to hear that the main aim of wearing a face covering is to stop you spreading the coronavirus to others, rather than to protect yourself.
 When you cough or sneeze you release droplets in the air.
 Face masks and coverings work by stopping these droplets from spreading and infecting other people.
 Many people with coronavirus don’t have any symptoms, so it’s possible to have the virus without knowing it, and pass it to others.
-There’s evidence that medical face masks may help to reduce that chance.

 How to wear a face covering correctly